 Using genetic analyses, it’s currently believed that the first wave of modern humans who migrated out of Africa did so around 90-130K years ago.
-Those first wanderers reached Australia perhaps 50-70K years ago, and today’s Australian aborigines are descendants of those people.
-There were other waves out of Africa afterward.
+Those first wanderers reached Australia perhaps 50-70K years ago, and today’s Australian aborigines are probably descendants of those people, and if not the very first (we have 65K year old artifacts galore but as yet no DNA) then certainly of peoples who came in soon afterward.
+There were other waves–perhaps pulses is a better term–of people out of Africa afterward.
 Each “wave” was probably a remarkably small number of people, maybe a few hundred, maybe even less, a few dozen, who then eventually branched out across the world.
 Some of those additional waves may have also reached Australia, or perhaps not.
 They’re still arguing that one.
 Genetics, though, does show that aboriginal Australians descend in large part if not entirely from that first wave.
-At the end of the last ice age the land bridge between Asia and Australia was submerged, creating first the Indonesian archipelago and then, as the oceans rose further, separating New Guinea from Australia about 8,000 years ago.
-Australians, among the first people to leave Africa, became isolated at the end of the earth in Australia, and had very little to do with the rest of humanity for thousand of years until Captain Cook came nosing around.
+We know this because at the end of the last ice age the land bridge between Asia and Australia was submerged, creating first the Indonesian archipelago and then, as the oceans rose further, separating New Guinea from Australia about 8,000 years ago.
+Australians, among the first people to leave Africa, became isolated at the end of the earth in Australia, and had very little to do with the rest of humanity for thousands of years until Captain Cook came nosing around.
 Their culture evolved in splendid isolation.
 Dreamtime.

 I’m bringing this up because when you look at Australian languages, they seem about as far afield from the Indo-European languages–which includes English–as you can imagine.
 The last time someone spoke something that was the root of both an Australian aboriginal language and English was probably somewhere in East Africa, perhaps 150,000 years ago or more, almost to the point where modern humans–Homo sapiens–emerged and began speaking language.
 There’s no way to figure this out, of course, I’m just extrapolating from the timelines genetics and the sparse archeological record have given us.
 And I’m thinking in terms of the small family bands or perhaps tribal groups radiating across Africa for maybe fifty thousand years before some eventually crossed the Red Sea into Arabia and kept walking.
 At some point in there the people that became Australians would have lost contact with the people who became, say, Europeans.
 It may have been a family splitting up.
 A hunting band.
 Maybe a scattered group of related bands.
 Whatever.
 We last had contact with each other somewhere in Africa well over a hundred thousand years ago.
 Which gives you an idea of just how separate English is from any of the languages spoken by indigenous Australians.
 The last time we could understand each other was maybe six thousand, or maybe ten thousand, generations ago.
 You can almost picture that, ten thousand generations.
 Think back to your own grandparents, and their grandparents, and then their grandparents and on and on and back and back, time measured in people’s lifespans.
 You could talk to your grandparents, and–if you spoke the same language–perhaps their grandparents.
 You make yourself understood to their grandparents.
 It might get a little iffy after that.
 I’d have a helluva time making myself understood to an English speaker twenty generations ago, when everyone really did talk like Shakespeare.
 Go back another twenty generations before that and it would get even harder.
 Another twenty generations beyond that (i.e., sixty generations ago) we’d just stare at each other, confused.
 And that is only 1500 years.
 Multiply that by a hundred to get back to where a proto-European and a proto-Australian could understand what each other was saying.